google/skia/site/user/api/SkBitmap_Reference.md

 bool isVolatile() const
 </pre>

-If true, provides a hint to caller that pixels should not be cached.
+returns true if pixels should not be cachedIf true, provides a hint to caller that pixels should not be cached.
 Only true if <a href="#SkBitmap_setIsVolatile">setIsVolatile</a> has been called to mark as volatile.

 Volatile state is not shared by other bitmaps sharing the same <a href="undocumented#Pixel_Ref">Pixel Ref</a>.